mjjstockman/hull-college/README.md

 2. As a potential student, I want to see some general "about" text so I can confirm that I am on the correct site for my needs.

-3. As a potential student, I want to see facts and figures on the students success so I can gauge whether I want to enroll.
+3. As a potential student, I want to see facts and figures on student satisfaction so I can gauge whether I want to enroll.

 4. As a potential student, I want to be able to contact the college so that I can ask any questions I have.